 Discussion

 Regarding the HST organization, we think the best way is to use separate sections for both HST PUSCH and HST PRACH from non-HST section.
 The structure for 350kph and 500kph should also be aligned no matter different sections or tables will be used.
-Otherwise, it will be very strange structure for a specification.
-Furthermore, separate tables give more compatibilities for future potential requirements introduction.
+Otherwise, it will be an inconsistent structure for a specification.
+Furthermore, separate tables give more flexibility for future potential requirements introduction.

 Since the new section for HST 350kph PUSCH is agreed and some companies don’t want to add new sections for 500kph PRACH.
 Considering the structure alignment between PUSCH and PRACH, we think new tables for 500kph requirements within HST section is also OK.

-Proposal 1: Agree Option 1 for the organisation of 500kph PUSCH in specifications.
+Proposal 1: Agree Option 1 for 500kph subtopic in Issue 1 .

-Proposal 2: Agree Option 2 for the organisation of 350kph PRACH and Option 3 for the organisation of 500kph PRACH in specification.
+Proposal 2: Agree Option 2 for 350kph subtopic in Issue 2 and Option 3 for 500kph subtopic in Issue 2.

 For the BS declaration issue, the main problem is different PRACH formats used for different velocity test.
 That means supporting long format is the precondition of 350kph test while supporting short format is the precondition of 500kph test.
 We need to consider the situation that a BS only supports one PRACH format, especially only short format.
 In that case, the BS can’t do the 350kph test, so it’s unknown whether the BS can pass the test or not.

-In the last meeting, companies agreed to split the declaration into 3 parts to avoid confusing, but the tests for HST is a combined configuration including PUSCH, PRACH and UL TA.
+In the last meeting, companies agreed to split the declaration into 3 parts to avoid confusing, but the tests for HST is a combined configuration including PUSCH, PRACH and even UL TA (Note: no 500kphs test need to be done for UL TA until the test case is introduced) .
 We still need a consistency thinking.
 Basically, we agree not to introduce 350kph with short format requirements for now, so in that case we should avoid the declarations with implicit test.

 We think it might be a good way to declare support 350kph, 500kph, or both, and then test it accordingly.
 That gives BS a freedom on ability of supporting PRACH format and also avoid the “unknown” condition mentioned above.

-Proposal 3: Agree Option 1 for high speed support declaration for HST PUSCH, Option 1 for high speed support declaration for HST PRACH and Option 1 for high speed support declaration for UL TA.
+Proposal 3: Agree Option 1 for Issue 3, Option 1 for Issue 4 and Option 1 for Issue 5.

 For the relationship between TDD and FDD requirements, it can use same requirements applicable for both duplexes after checking our simulations in history, so we agree Option 1 for Issue 6.

-Proposal 4: Agreed Option 1 for Relationship between TDD and FDD requirements.
+Proposal 4: Agreed Option 1 for Issue 6.

 Conclusion